naushinhoque/web-module-project-testing-web-apps/README.md

 #### Test Brainstorming

-* [ ] Run and play around with the form interface.
+* [x ] Run and play around with the form interface.
 * [ ] Write out a list of possible testcases for this application within Understanding-questions.md.

 #### Complete a case that tests if